-Buffalo MiniStation Thunderbolt review
+Buffalo MiniStation Thunderbolt full review

 Thunderbolt drives are still pretty expensive but they are starting to become more common now, so hopefully the arrival of drives such as Buffalo’s new MiniStation Thunderbolt will help to bring prices down.